Fresno, Calif. - The first ever black farmers conference in Fresno took place Wednesday at Maxie Parks Community Center in West Fresno.

-African Americans make up fewer than 2 percent of the nation's farmers according to the latest U.S. Department of Agriculture, attendees of the event hope the conference will be a step in right direction to change that.
+African Americans make up fewer than 2 percent of the nation's farmers according to the latest statistics from the U.S. Department of Agriculture, attendees of the event hope the conference will be a step in right direction to change that.

-Chanowk Yisrael, founder of Yisrael Family Urban Farm, was one of several speakers at the event, he says in order to get more black people interested in growing food the historical narrative must change.
+Chanowk Yisrael, founder of Yisrael Family Urban Farm, was one of several speakers at the event.
+He said in order to get more black people interested in growing food the historical narrative must change.

 "When I go into high school classrooms or elementary classrooms and I say 'agriculture, farming, black people, land,' they think slavery and oppression.
 So with that kind of trauma still present, you have to find a way to over come that," said Yisrael.

 Patrick Hamilton is a local farmer trying to change that narrative.

 He runs a youth program in Southwest Fresno at the West Fresno Family Resource Center called the Sweet Potato Project.